salazarfme-esc/Swiiftly-Fleet-Platform-BackEnd/README.md

 - **File Uploads**: Implement file uploads using Multer.
 - **Push Notifications**: Utilize Firebase for efficient push notifications.
 - **Email Sending**: Configure SMTP for secure email sending.
-- **SMS Messaging**: Set up Twilio for streamlined SMS messaging.
-- **OTP Generation**: Implement AWS SNS for robust OTP generation and delivery.
-- **Social Login**: Enable social login with Google and Facebook for user authentication.
 - **Logging and Monitoring**: Take advantage of integrated logging for better monitoring and debugging.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 For any questions or support, please reach out to the project maintainers.